 Each spool assembly also typically includes a backing film removal assembly 36 which removes the plastic backing film, if present, from the carbon fiber before the fiber is laid down on the part by a fiber placement tool.
-Figures 4 and 5 with more clarity show the arrangement of elements 30, 32 and 36 of one spool assembly.
-The plurality of spool assemblies for the modular head is referred to as the creel.
+Figures 4 and 5 with more clarity show the arrangement of elements 30, and 36 of one spool assembly.
+The plurality of spool assemblies combined with the dancer 34 and backer 36 for the modular head is referred to as the creel.

 Figure 7 is an exploded view of the material spindle assembly of the spool assembly.
 It includes a material spool 40 which contains the combination of carbon fiber material and polymer backing film.
 The polymer backing film is removed in the process of unwinding the material from the material spindle assembly 42 on which spool 40 is mounted and which in turn is mounted directly on the gear drive locking the carbon fiber spool 40 so that there is no relative motion.
-This ensures that gearbox output flange 44 rotates at the same speed as the carbon fiber spool 40.
+This ensures that gearbox output flange on 46 rotates at the same speed as the carbon fiber spool 40.
 The spindle 42 must be able to support the load of the spool 40 during acceleration and loads due to gravity.
 Mounting flange 44 connects to gearbox 46 and mounts the complete assembly to the back plate of the modular head unit.

 Gearbox 46 reduces the rotational speed of the spindle and hence the spool 40 and increases the torque of the motor which allows the motor to move the high inertia spool 40.
 It also is strong enough to handle the spool/fabric load due to the inertial forces from head rotation and translation, of the spool as well as gravity.
 The servo motor and controller/amplifier shown at 48 in Figure 7 is an integrated unit with servo motor and amplifier into one package.
-The servo motor 48, in one embodiment, has a digital I/O capability, and receives spool diameter information and linear position of the dancer information to maintain tension in the tape/tow from the spool.
+The servo motor 48, in one embodiment, has analog and digital I/O capabilities, and receives spool diameter information and linear position of the dancer information to maintain tension in the tape/tow from the spool.
 The servo motor 48 is capable of forward and backward movement, again to maintain proper tension on the tape/tow.
-One example of a commercially available servo motor having such a capability is model M23166MT by Moog, Inc..
+One example of a commercially available servo motor having such a capability is model SM23166MT by Moog, Inc..
 In another embodiment, the servo motor receives drive and control information from a local PLC computer mounted on the modular head assembly.
 In the present embodiment, discussed above, the servo motor is completely self contained, capable itself of controlling the spindle with input from the diameter sensor and the linear displacement sensor.
 In both of these embodiments, the control of the servo motors is localized on the modular head.
 There are no wires or other connections for drive and control with the remote CNC.
 Both of these embodiments include a servo motor controller, which, as indicated above, has significant advantages over existing modular head/end effector arrangements with pneumatic braking, and eliminates the long wire connections necessary for control of the individual servo motors to the CNC computer.